BlockBiteXYZ/website/content/services.md

 ### Solidity Development

 Unlock the potential of blockchain technology with my expert Solidity development services.
-Whether you're launching a DApp or need smart contracts, I can turn your vision into reality on the Ethereum blockchain.
+Whether you're launching a DApp or need smart contracts, I can turn your vision into reality on any EVM compatible chain.

 ### Typescript Development (Backend)